SJCoinDev/SJCoin-Website/README.md

-# 🚀 SJCoin - St. John XXII Coin 🌍
+# 🚀 SJCoin - St. John XXIII Coin 🌍

 **SJCoin (St. John Coin), is a decentralized, private and unofficial digital currency created by SJCoin Devs, it's designed to be reserved only for students and staff of St. John XXIII College Prepratory.** 🚀